Board-Certified Bariatric Surgeon. Founder of Sano Longevity. Speaker at Longevity Fest 2025.

 Yes.
 Dr. Sweeney is board-certified in surgery and is a Fellow of the American College of Surgeons and a Fellow of the American Society for Metabolic and Bariatric Surgery.
 She is currently pursuing American Menopause Society certification.

 Dr. Sweeney practices at Sano Longevity, 306 Middletown Park Pl Unit D, Louisville, KY 40243.
 The clinic is open Monday through Thursday from 9am to 4pm.
 Telehealth follow-up appointments are available for established patients.
-See pricing or the Longevity Track for membership details.
+See pricing or the Longevity Program page for membership details.

 Dr. Sweeney sees a limited number of new patients each month.
 The first call is free, takes 30 minutes, and is the right place to figure out whether Sano Longevity is the right fit before you commit.